-My Aunt Tessie’s house was an homage to longevity and plastic protection.
-Furniture, carpets, appliances and everything else that couldn’t get out of the way fast enough.
+My Aunt Tessie’s house was an homage to longevity and preservation.
+Furniture, carpets, appliances and everything else that couldn’t get out of the way fast enough was wrapped or covered in plastic.
 It was quintessential Maltese frugal gene in action.
 Even more so than in my own home.
 Everything had to last forever and be kept in pristine condition.

 Auntie Tessie had another talent.
 She had ESP in reverse.
 She could tell you exactly what was going to happen, immediately after the event:

-“Oh, I knew you were going to spill that on the floor.”
+“Oh, I knew you were going to spill that.”

 “I was just waiting for you to drop crumbs on the sofa.”